Mary Crosby: Later appearances

 After her breakthrough with Dallas, Crosby played the leading role in the television remake of Midnight Lace.
-It premiered on February 9, 1981 on NBC.
-She went to England for starring in the ITV comedy-drama series, Dick Turpin opposite Richard O'Sullivan.
+It premiered on February 9, 1981, on NBC.
+She went to England to star in the ITV comedy-drama series, Dick Turpin opposite Richard O'Sullivan.
 Crosby also starred in the made-for-television movies Golden Gate (1981), The Big Easy (1982) and Confessions of a Married Man (1982).
 In 1983, she made her big screen debut in the action thriller film Last Plane Out distributed by New World Pictures.
 The following year, she played a female leading role in the science fiction comedy film The Ice Pirates by Metro-Goldwyn-Mayer.
 The film was compared to Star Wars and received mostly negative reviews from critics.
 She later made guest appearances on The Fall Guy, Glitter, Hammer House of Mystery and Suspense, Hotel and The Love Boat.

 In 1985, Crosby starred in the ABC miniseries Hollywood Wives alongside Candice Bergen, Joanna Cassidy and Angie Dickinson based on the 1983 novel of the same name by Jackie Collins and produced by Aaron Spelling.
 The following year, Crosby played Isabel Truscott Hazard in another ABC miniseries North and South, Book II.
 Her other television films credits include Final Jeopardy (1985) and Stagecoach (1986).
 In 1987, she starred as Adele Strauss in the German biographical film Johann Strauss - Der König ohne Krone about Johann Strauss II.
 She later appeared in films Tapeheads (1988), Deadly Innocents (1989), Body Chemistry (1990), Eating (1990), The Berlin Conspiracy (1992) and The Night Caller (1998).
 On television, she guest-starred in In the Heat of the Night, Freddy's Nightmares, Murder, She Wrote, Lois & Clark: The New Adventures of Superman, Star Trek: Deep Space Nine, Dream On, Beverly Hills, 90210 and Orleans reuniting with Dallas Larry Hagman.

 In 2004, Crosby appeared in the Dallas Reunion: The Return to Southfork, a television special celebrating of Dallas.
 In 2005, she played Bennet C. Riley's wife in the Western film The Legend of Zorro.
 She later appeared in films Queen of the Lot (2010), Just 45 Minutes from Broadway (2012) and The M Word (2014).

+Personal life

+Crosby was married to Edmund (Eb) Lottimer in 1978 and divorced in 1989.
+Since 1998, she has been married to Mark Brodka, with whom she has two children.